Frequently Asked Questions

 Q. Is there a limit to how much time can pass since a particular prerequisite was completed?

 A. Yes.
-All required math and science courses (Algebra, Physics, Human Anatomy and Physiology I & II with Lab and Pathophysiology) must have been completed within the past ten (10) years, from the time of application to the DMS program.
+All required math and science courses (Algebra/Trigonometry, Physics, Human Anatomy and Physiology I & II with Lab and Pathophysiology) must have been completed within the past ten (10) years, from the time of application to the DMS program.

 Q. Which college majors would best prepare me for working in the field of Diagnostic Medical Sonography?